bbatsov/emacsredux/_posts/2025-01-12-emacs-and-xdg-sitting-on-a-tree.md

 >
 > Emacs will set user-emacs-directory to the directory it decides to use.

-Not the best defaults IMO (especially falling back to creating `.emacs.d`), but you can't find tradition!
+Not the best defaults IMO (especially falling back to creating `.emacs.d`), but you can't fight tradition!
 Or rather - fighting tradition is pretty hard...

 - Some packages might have hardcoded the path in which they store their own configuration.
 In general they should be relying on `user-emacs-directory`, which will be auto-set to whatever directory Emacs discovered its configuration in, but there will always be some packages that probably didn't do "the right thing".